 1.3.1 Planned NLSLs Served by BPA

-«Customer Name» has a Planned NLSL and, after consideration of the NLSL service study summary report consistent with section 20.3.7, and 20.3.8 if applicable, elects to have BPA serve the Planned NLSL at the NR rate (except for cumulative prior load as stated in section 1.5 below) consistent with section 20.3 of the body of this Agreement and with the Wholesale Power Rate Schedules and GRSPs.
+«Customer Name» has a Planned NLSL and, after consideration of the NLSL service study summary report consistent with section 20.3.7, and 20.3.8 if applicable, elects to have BPA serve the Planned NLSL at the NR rate (except for cumulative prior load as stated in section 1.5 below) consistent with section 20.3 of the body of this Agreement and with the applicable Power Rate Schedules and GRSPs.

 Drafter’s Note: If customer has more than one Planned NLSL, number each separately as (1), (2), etc. and indent appropriately.
-Approximate load is the current size of the load, not the expected growth over the 12-month monitoring period.
 Add facility name if there are two Planned NLSLs at same site or as needed.
 Update, as needed, at the end of each monitoring period.